We encourage our Knights to try new things - so our directors, coaches, and sponsors are dedicated to helping students manage multiple activities.

 Spring Sports: Basketball ends (B & G), Track & Field** (B & G), Soccer** (B & G), Golf** (B & G)

 *Band - We have four bands: beginners, wind ensemble, symphonic, and honors band.
 Students are placed in a band by the Directors based on their performance during class and extra-curricular competition.
-The band participates in a football game, compete in multiple arenas, and participate in community involvement and spirit activities at KLMS and nearby elementary schools.
+The band participates in a football game, compete in multiple arenas, and participates in community involvement and spirit activities at KLMS and nearby elementary schools.
 Students should expect time commitments outside of class for practice and competition.

 Cheerleading - We have one 7th and 8th grade cheerleading team.
 The cheerleaders act as ambassadors and help with several school activities such as welcoming teachers back, helping with Open House as guides, and helping 6th grade students during their visits and camp.
-The cheerleaders perform at spirit assemblies and sport competitions (football, volleyball, and basketball).
+The cheerleaders perform at spirit assemblies and sports competitions (football, volleyball, and basketball).
 Tryouts for the team are generally in the middle of the spring semester for the following year.

 *Choir - We have several choirs that practice during the school day.
 Students are placed in a choir by the Director based on their performance during class and extra-curricular competition.
-The choir compete in multiple arenas and participates in community involvement and spirit activities at KLMS and nearby elementary schools.
+The choir competes in multiple arenas and participates in community involvement and spirit activities at KLMS and nearby elementary schools.
 Students should expect time commitments outside of class for practice and competition.

 National Junior Honor Society - The KLMS NJHS is an official chapter of the National Junior Honor Society program.
-Members are invited if the meet the qualifications established by the Faculty Council.
+Members are invited if they meet the qualifications established by the Faculty Council.
 The qualifications are reviewed and revised yearly; induction is generally in the Spring semester.
-Students in the NJHS should plan on dedicating time outside of the school day for community service hours.
+Students in NJHS should plan on dedicating time outside of the school day for community service hours.

 Student Council - The Student Council is club that meets before/after school.
 The Student Council sponsors some school spirit activities (for teacher and students), including the 8th grade dance.
 Students in Student Council should expect to dedicate time outside of the school day to prepare and participate in service activities.